Union City, New Jersey: Notable landmarks

-The Monastery of the Perpetual Rosary, known as The Blue Chapel, was constructed between 1912 and 1914, as the first monastery dedicated to the recitation of the Perpetual Rosary in the United States.
-Although the monastery was well-maintained for many decades, after the number of resident nuns and finances dwindled, the chapel deteriorated and was vacated in mid-2009.
-Plans were announced later that year to renovate and expand the monastery in order to create housing units and underground parking, but negative public reaction squelched those plans.
+The Monastery of the Perpetual Rosary, known as The Blue Chapel, was constructed between 1912 and 1914.
 In 2010, the chapel was included on Preservation New Jersey's annual 10 Most Endangered Historic Sites list, which is intended to draw attention to historical sites in need of preservation.
 The site's caretakers have previously indicated that it will likely be abandoned or sold, but the city Board of Commissioners passed a November 3, 2010 resolution designating it as a historic site as part of efforts to protect it.

-In 2009, Union City began installing a series of historical markers to commemorate the lives of its noteworthy natives.
+Historical markers In 2009, Union City began installing a series of historical markers to commemorate the lives of its noteworthy natives.
 The first marker was dedicated to the memory of boxer Joe Jeanette on April 17, 2009, and placed at the corner of Summit Avenue and 27th Street on April 17, 2009, where Jeanette's former residence and gym once stood.
 The marker lies two blocks from a street, located between Summit Avenue and Kennedy Boulevard, that was named Jeanette Street in his honor.
 Present at the dedication ceremony was Jeanette's grandniece, Sabrina Jennette.
 Another historical marker was dedicated September 26, 2009 to Peter George Urban, a 10th degree karate grandmaster, writer and teacher who founded an American karate system, American Goju Do.
 Present at the dedication ceremony was Urban's daughter, Julia Urban-Kimmerly.
-On May 22, 2010 the city dedicated a marker to novelist and screenwriter Pietro di Donato, and placed at Bergenline Avenue and 31st Street, where di Donato once lived.
+On May 22, 2010, the city dedicated a marker to novelist and screenwriter Pietro di Donato, and placed at Bergenline Avenue and 31st Street, where di Donato once lived.
 That area was named Pietro di Donato Plaza in his honor.
 Present at the dedication ceremony was di Donato's son, Richard.
 The fourth marker was dedicated to painter William Tylee Ranney on September 18, 2010.
 In addition to those honoring people, subsequent markers were erected to honor particular sites.
 As of December 2012, the city had eight historic markers.

-On March 25, 2022, the city dedicated its COVID-19 Victims Memorial in Ellsworth Park, which was constructed in tribute to the citizens who died and suffered as a result of the COVID-19 pandemic.
+COVID-19 Victims Memorial On March 25, 2022, the city dedicated a memorial in Ellsworth Park, in tribute to the citizens who died and suffered as a result of the COVID-19 pandemic.
 A plaque on the forward side of the pedestal reads, "In memory of all those who perished from the COVID-19 Pandemic.
 You will always be in our hearts."